megahomyak/simple_avk/README.md

 * In "listen" method "prepare_longpoll" is called automatically

 # How to use it
-1. Create object of class "SimpleAVK", passing token, aiohttp session, maybe group id or other params to it
+1. Create object of class "SimpleAVK" (simple_avk.SimpleAVK), passing token, aiohttp session, maybe group id or other params to it
 2. Here we go!
 Now you can call VK methods (with "call_method" method), listen to the longpoll ("listen" method) or get list of events ("get_new_events" method, but at first you need to prepare longpoll with "prepare_longpoll" method)

 # How to respond asynchronously well